-Do not take with any other paracetamol-containing products.
-Do not take for longer than directed by your prescriber.
 Taking a painkiller for headaches too often or for too long can make them worse.

-Do not take Co-codamol Capsules if
+Do not take Zapain Tablets if:

-- you are allergic to paracetamol or codeine, or any of the other ingredients (refer to section 6 below) - you suffer from severe kidney or liver disease - you know that you metabolise very rapidly codeine into morphine - •you are breast-feeding - you suffer from asthma or any other breathing problems, for example chronic bronchitis or emphysema - you are taking monoamine oxidase inhibitors (MAOIs) or have been taking them within the last two weeks.
-MAOIs such as phenelzine or isocarboxazid are medicines used to treat depression - you have just had a head injury or suffer from increased pressure on the brain - you drink a lot of alcohol, or have done in the past - you have recently had an operation to your gall bladder. - children under 12 years of age.
+• you are allergic to paracetamol or codeine, or any of the other ingredients of this medicine (listed in section 6)

+- you suffer from severe kidney or liver disease - you know that you metabolise very rapidly codeine into morphine - you are breast-feeding - you suffer from asthma or any other breathing problems, for example chronic bronchitis or emphysema - you have just had a head injury or suffer from increased pressure on the brain - you drink a lot of alcohol, or have done in the past - you have recently had an operation to your gall bladder - you have diarrhoea - you are taking monoamine oxidase inhibitors (MAOIs) or have been taking them within the last two weeks.
+MAOIs such as phenelzine, moclobemide or isocarboxazid are medicines used to treat depression.

+Zapain Tablets should not be taken by children under 12 years of age.